Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/nodes/types/converter/color_ramp.rst

 ..
 DO NOT EDIT FILE.
-This is simply a stub which copies every thing from the link below.
+This is simply a stub which copies everything from the link below.
 .. include:: /compositing/types/converter/color_ramp.rst